 - The team can upload files right from their Dropbox, Box, or Google Drive accounts.

-Besides this, Trello does not possess time tracking inclinations.
-Although, it gets integrated with the Everhour add-on, which helps companies easily track the time of the employees spending on each task and also in knowing about how long the tasks last.
+Besides this, Trello does not possess time-tracking inclinations.
+Although, it gets integrated with the Everhour add-on, which helps companies easily track the time the employees spend on each task and also in knowing about how long the tasks last.